How To Descale An Iron With Vinegar Effectively

 Limescale Prevention Tips

-To help reduce limescale from building up in your iron, it’s best to always remove any excess water from your iron.
-Empty the chamber when you’ve finished ironing, and this will help reduce limescale deposits.
+Firstly, it’s always best to remove any excess water from your iron.
+Empty the chamber every time you’ve finished ironing, and this will help reduce limescale.
+And using filtered tap water in your iron can also help reduce those pesky deposits.

 Whether these descaling tips can make us all fall in love with ironing, I’m not so sure.
 But it certainly helps to avoid the frustration of marking clean clothes!